JohanAanesen/CSAMS/docs/bredeNotes.md

 * Updated go to 1.12.1, I have to fix some errors because of that now...
 * Active assignments stay on home page until review deadline goes out
 * Active assignments display `Submitted` or `Not submitted` for students only now
-* Fixed deadline passed design on home
+* Fixed deadline passed design on home and in course + the rest in admin without delivered status

 ### Thursday 28/03/19